Ezka77/xen-orchestra-ce/README.md

 ### From docker repo

+The most simple way is to use docker-compose.
+Redis is not in this docker, so we need to connect XOA to a Redis database.

 ```
 git clone https://github.com/Ezka77/xen-orchestra-ce.git
 docker-compose up
 ```

 Xen Orchestra should be available on: http://localhost:8000

 ## Support